I’ve Got Cancer

 When your child is diagnosed with cancer it can feel like normal life stops and a different journey begins.
 We know that every parent’s experience of childhood cancer is different and we want you to know we are here for you.

-Cancer Fund for Children’s Community Specialists can provide you with Individual Support.
+Cancer Fund for Children’s Cancer Support Specialists can provide you with Individual Support.
 During individual support sessions you will be able to talk openly about any worries and concerns you are having in a safe and supportive environment.
 This help is available to you as parents, to your diagnosed child and their siblings too.

 Travel for Treatment is a one off grant of £500 which helps towards the costs of travelling outside of Northern Ireland for specialist treatment or surgery for your child.